dambergn/nodejs-file-upload/README.md

 [X]If uploads directory does not exist, create it.
 [X]Get file size in server.
 [X]Get file size on client side.
-[ ]Format data to be displayed on DOM.
+[X]Format data to be displayed on DOM.
-[ ]Show progress of upload.
+[ ]Format file size to display in B, KB, MB, GB, TB, etc [ ]Show progress of upload.
 [ ]Break large files into smaller pieces on client and re-assemble on server side.
 [ ]encrypt file uploads.